Weltkarte: Region Afrika und Nahost

 Middle East Cooperation

-Within the framework of Middle East Cooperation, the DFG supports German-Israeli cooperation projects (bilateral projects) which may also involve other researchers from Palestine or Israel’s neighbouring countries (Egypt, Jordan, Lebanon, Syria) (trilateral projects).
+Within the framework of Middle East Cooperation, the DFG supports German-Israeli cooperation projects in individual grants which involve other researchers from Palestine or Israel’s neighbouring countries (Egypt, Jordan, Lebanon, Syria) (trilateral projects).
+Further information and contact.(interner Link)

 Science Granting Councils Initiative in Sub-Saharan Africa (SGCI)